-It’s also recommended that you keep mushrooms out of the crisper drawer, as it’s too moist an environment, away from foods with strong odours and don’t stack anything on top of the mushroom – they bruise easy!
+It’s also recommended that you keep mushrooms out of the crisper drawer, as it’s too moist an environment, away from foods with strong odours, and don’t stack anything on top of the mushroom – they bruise easily!

 How long do cooked mushrooms last?

 Properly stored cooked mushrooms can last for up to 10 days in the fridge.

 According to Still Tasty, the best way to store cooked mushrooms is in a shallow airtight container or resealable plastic bag.

 Bacteria can grow quickly in warm temperatures, so cooked mushrooms should be thrown out if they’ve been left out for more than 2 hours at room temperature.